koushil-mankali/uclone/readme.md

 ->First you have need to do some changes in the file / add some details which are mentioned below.<br />

-1)As this project has EMail conformation feature which uses SMTP you need a mail account so you have to add you'r mail id details in required file to run SMTP feature.
+1)As this project has E-Mail conformation feature which uses SMTP you need a mail account so you have to add you'r mail id details in required file to run SMTP feature.

 ->Add you'r email account details in